|SEWING THE FRENCH DART SHIFT IN JERSEY |

 - zig zag on a narrow width and 2.5-3mm length (I used this as was quicker than the lightening stitch, and set my stitch width to 0.5 and stitch length to 2).

-- I also tested just using a straight stitch, and it was OK on this fabric, but probably not very reliable on a stretchier jersey.
+- I also tested just using a straight stitch, and it was OK on this fabric (stretch as you stitch) but probably not very reliable on a stretchier jersey.

 - Overlocker – you can cut, sew and neaten your seams all in one go.
 3 threads are usually just used for neatening seams, 4 (or 5) threads for all in one seam stitching as it makes for a stronger seam.
 The pattern has 1cm allowances for the body and 6mm at the neckline so be sure not to cut off more than you should!